BaristaLabs/Espresso-v8/README.md

   * `$Version` is the actual V8 version, one of https://chromium.googlesource.com/v8/v8.git/+refs

 After successful packages installation add `#include <v8.h>` in a C++ project and build it.
-In Visual Studio 2019, all necessary files (*.lib, *.dll, *.pdb) would be referenced in the project automatically with MsBuild property sheets.
+In Visual Studio 2019, all necessary files (*.lib) would be referenced in the project automatically with MsBuild property sheets.

 This is not currently true for macOS and Linux using Visual Studio for Mac or other IDEs.

+As this is a static release build, ensure that /MT is set.

 ## How to build and publish in Azure Devops